 Some verbs can be both Transitive and Intransitive

 One thing that can make understanding transitive or intransitive verbs complicated is that in English verbs can sometimes be used in both ways!
-This just means that in some contexts a verb does need to use an object (and is therefore transitive) and in other contexts the verb doesn’t need to use one (and is thus intransitive).
-The reason for this is that sometimes a verb implies the existence of an object, and it is usually quite clear what that object must be.
+This just means that in some contexts a verb does have an object (and is therefore transitive) and in other contexts the verb doesn’t have an object (and is thus intransitive).

 Some Verbs which can be both Transitive and Intransitive

 Start – Change – Close – Open – Eat – Drink – Read – Stop – Set – Write – Cook …

 Are the verbs in italics in the following sentences transitive or intransitive?

 To imply: To show/suggest/indicate that something exists but without directly referring to it